Data Centers in Oslo

 Natural Disaster Risk

-- River Flooding: A moderate risk in specific low-lying areas.
+- River Flood: A moderate concern in specific geographic areas.